-- 10.1.1.
+- 10.1.
+We support: - 10.1.1.
 Incentive programs and initiatives that will increase the use of, and facilitate the local ownership of all renewable energy sources; - 10.1.2.
 Incentives for renewable energy systems in rural areas as long as it does not restrict agricultural production; - 10.1.3.
 The ownership of methane as separate from other energy resources; and - 10.1.4.
 Increased funding for the AGSTAR (methane promotion) program.